strimzi/proposals/073-extend-feature-gates-to-all-operators.md

 # Extend Feature Gates to all Strimzi operators

 Strimzi introduced _Feature Gates_ in [Proposal no. 22](https://github.com/strimzi/proposals/blob/main/022-feature-gates.md).
-Feature gates allow to enable or disable some features or change the behavior of Strimzi.
+Feature gates allow for the enabling or disabling of certain features that change the behavior of Strimzi.
 They also have a maturity model that allows the feature gates to progress as the features they introduce mature.
 For more details, please check out the [original proposal](https://github.com/strimzi/proposals/blob/main/022-feature-gates.md).
 The original proposal introduced feature gates initially only to the Strimzi Cluster Operator.